-Prerequisite: Teacher recommendation

-This course is offered as Advanced Standing in partnership with Fox Valley Technical College.
+Prerequisite: Teacher recommendation This course is offered as Advanced Standing in partnership with Fox Valley Technical College.
 This course covers practical applications of various math systems used in different career options.
-If a student scores 80% or higher on the cumulative final exam, they will qualify for Advanced Standing, meaning they have met the requirements for successful completion of College Tech Math 1A and College Tech Math 1B.
+If a student scores 80% or higher on the cumulative final exam, they will qualify for Advanced Standing.
 This course receives advanced standing credit from FVTC after the exam is passed.